The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 The train from Warsaw to Berlin comes with first- or second-class ticket options.
 Trains typically have power outlets on board, as well as luggage racks and overhead luggage storage.
 Luggage should not be bulky and should not obstruct any passengers' movements.
 Trains are air conditioned in summer and heated in winter, and usually provide catering and food for purchase on board.
 It's usually also possible to reserve seats.
 First-class passengers have more spacious seats, access to DB lounges, and WiFi on some trains.

 Cheaper tickets for trains from Warsaw to Berlin can be found when trips are booked in advance.
 Some experts recommend booking up to 90 days in advance of travel when possible, particularly around summertime, when European travel is at its peak.
 Train tickets typically get more expensive in the days before the scheduled train departure.
 If booking train tickets closer to departure, try to be flexible with the travel dates.
 Check out ticket prices for roughly three days on either side of the desired departure date, and choose connecting trains or slower journeys for cheaper alternatives.

 The rule of buying in advance to save money is not only valid when booking a flight but also for train travel.
 Train tickets are generally on sale 6 months before the departure date.
 Some train booking tips from us:

-Travel between Warsaw, Poland and Berlin, Germany by train is: Restricted.
+Travel between Warsaw, Poland and Berlin, Germany by train is: Partially open.

-International entry status: Entry is restricted for citizens and permanent residents of Poland
+International entry status: Entry is partially open for citizens and permanent residents of Poland

 Conditions of entry: